-Keywords: Information leakage channels, Earnings press releases, Intraday market reaction, Regulation Fair Disclosure, Market Microstructure
+Keywords: Information distribution; Earnings press releases; Intraday market reaction; Regulation Fair Disclosure; Market Microstructure

 Suggested Citation: Suggested Citation

 Dong, Bei and Li, Edward Xuejun and Ramesh, K. and Shen, Min, Priority Dissemination of Public Disclosures (December 1, 2014).
 Accounting Review, Vol. 90, Issue 6, pp. 2235-2266, November 2015.
 Available at SSRN: https://ssrn.com/abstract=1940675 or http://dx.doi.org/10.2139/ssrn.1940675

 By Michael Tang